Magic Mind: From under $1M to over $50M run-rate in 5 years

 - -6,458 sq ft new space, two floors

-- -400 average deals per month
+- -400 average collaborations per month

 Brand new empty office space with NV synthwave wall mural, unfurnished